wso2/docs-is/en/docs/fragments/set-up-recaptcha.md

 ## Configure reCAPTCHA settings in WSO2 IS

 1. Open the `deployment.toml` file located in the `<IS_HOME>/repository/conf/` directory and uncomment the following configuration block to Google reCAPTCHA settings.
-The values copied from step 5 should be added for the `site_key` and `secret_key` properties.
+The values copied when configuring reCAPTCHA API keys should be added for the `site_key` and `secret_key` properties.

     ```toml
     [recaptcha]